Retiring to Spain in 2024: Benefits, Visas, Taxes…

 • Declare that you are not working for any company and that you are retired.

-• Have private insurance paid for one year or if you are a British pensioner you can get your S1.
+• Get private insurance for a year, or if you’re a British pensioner, you can use your S1 form.

 • The rest of the forms to be filled in will be taken care of by our team of lawyers.